minerpoolnet/pools/README.md

 For e.g. open-ethereum-pool operators the different api paths will be mostly identical, but are still separated for other configurations.

 To be done:
-- Complete rework of the souce code, changes in the data structure (in work at the moment / 30%)
+- Complete rework of the souce code, changes in the data structure (in work at the moment / 70% done)
 - Miner tracking, to identify pool hoppers
 - Notifications to the pool operators in case of errors
 - Notifications to the miners in the case one of the rigs goes down